 If you’re looking for some low-burden passive income, Udemy may tick your boxes.

-Whereas Teachable is a more time-intensive platform.
+Teachable, on the other hand, is a more time-intensive platform.
 More of the marketing and sales fall on you.
 The courses you create on Teachable may be more in-depth.
 In fact, creating a course on Teachable is more like a business venture.

 A few important questions to ask: